 The Decline of the Roman Republic

 Before 133 BCE the Roman Republic looked to be in better shape than ever before.
-After defeating Carthage as well as various other conquests, Rome’s territories were at their largest they had ever been.
-The year 133 BCE marks the beginning of the fall of the Roman Republic, it would take just over a century for the Republic to replaced with a different form of rulership.
+After defeating Carthage as well as various other conquests, Rome’s territories were at the largest they had ever been.
+The year 133 BCE marks the beginning of the fall of the Roman Republic, it would take just over a century for the Republic to replaced by the Roman Empire.

 Tiberius Gracchus – 133 BCE

-In 133 BCE, Tiberius Gracchus was appointed to the position of Tribune.
-One elected he proposed that all state-owned land should be redistributed among the plebeian class.
+In 133 BCE, Tiberius Gracchus was appointed to the position of tribune.
+Once elected he proposed that all state-owned land should be redistributed among the plebeian class.
 Currently, most of the land in Italy was owned by Rome's mega rich and was of no benefit to the lower classes.

 However, on his re-election, Tiberius set out to meet a crowd when he was informed that the Senate intended to assassinate him.
 Tiberius armed his men with clubs and other weapons which were on hand.
 Tiberius attempted to signal to the crowd that his life was in danger by pointing at his head.
 However, his opponents believed that he was asking for a crown.
-These opponents outraged rushed to the Senate where they were told of what was happening.
-This led to a senior senator, Nasica, demanding that the Consul takes action but when he refused Nasica exclaimed:
+These opponents outraged rushed to the Senate to tell the senators what was happening.
+This led to a senior senator, Nasica, demanding that the consul takes action but when he refused Nasica exclaimed:

 "Now that the consul has betrayed the state, let every man who wishes to uphold the laws follow me!"